 Fes is a city that is very hard to be bored in.
 There is a lot to do in and around Fes.
 It has one of the oldest medinas, which is also the largest car-free urban area in the world!
 It is also surprisingly not that touristy, as it’s not on most people’s Morocco itinerary.

-Day 5 – Traveling to Merzouga (Sahara Desert Morocco)
+Day 5 – Travel to Merzouga (Sahara Desert Morocco)

 Merzouga is a town on the edge of the Sahara Desert in Morocco.
 From here, it is a 45-minute drive to the camp where you will be staying for the night.
-It is an unforgettable moment on your Morocco itinerary, as you witness the rippling, orange and red sands of the Sahara Desert for the very first time.
+It is an unforgettable moment on your Morocco itinerary as you witness the rippling orange and red sands for the very first time.

 It is best to do a 3-day Sahara Desert Tour from Fes to Marrakech.
-From Fes to Merzouga is a spectacular 5-hour drive through beautiful landscapes and snow covering the Atlas Mountains.
-A 3-day tour will take you right into the Sahara desert and give you a true feel for these landscapes and the friendly people that live here.
+From Fes to Merzouga is a spectacular 5-hour drive through beautiful landscapes and the snow-covered Atlas Mountains.
+A tour will take you right into the Sahara desert and give you a true feel for these landscapes and the friendly people that live here.

 Day 6 – Sunrise in the Sahara and Marrakech

-After sunrise, breakfast is served, before getting back in the car again to carry on the 10-day Morocco itinerary.
+After sunrise, breakfast is served before getting back in the car again to carry on the 10-day Morocco itinerary.
 The car takes you to Boumalne Dades as a place to sleep on your way to Marrakech.
-This is a beautiful town situated on the edge of the desert, surrounded by uniquely shaped cliffs, and gorges.
-If visiting in Spring, there may be an opportunity to see the valleys full of red and pink flowers!
+This is a beautiful town situated on the edge of the desert, surrounded by uniquely shaped cliffs and gorges.
+If you’re visiting in Spring, there may be an opportunity to see the valleys full of red and pink flowers!

 Day 7 – Heading to Marrakech